 In order to help these people get back to the checkout in the future you should do the following:

-1. First, you'll want to set your default signup and login redirects to point to your pricing page.
+1. First, you'll want to set your default signup and login redirects to point to a pricing page.
 Anytime some signs up or logs in without a plan Memberstack will redirect them to your pricing page.
 The first 1-minute video on this page will show you how.

 2. Next, you'll want to add this element to your signup page.
 It will appear for members who are logged in and don't have any plans yet.
 I recommend linking the message to your pricing page.